digitalgust/miniJVM/README.md

 * ### Script

-A simple scripting system is embedded in XML, and scripts can process UI component or services for applications.
+A simple scripting system is embedded in XML, and scripts can modify UI component or services for applications.
 This script is similar to what javascript for HTML.
 The script can be extended as a bridge between the script and the java system.

 XML node &lt;script&gt; can be place in any GContainer components, if a button has "onclick" attribute, the button find it's parent's script, if it's parent no script exists, then find the grandparent, until found .